 Information relating to the safety, healthy, comfortable operation and maintenance of the building and systems that provide control over space conditioning, hot water energy use to be provided to occupants.
 The Division encourages architects, engineers, and contractors to contact Barbara Collins, ERHA West, the Division Consultant, if you have any questions.
 She can be reached at bcollins@erhwest.com.

-F. Energy Efficiency Requirements – (New Construction)
+12.1.6 Energy Efficiency Requirements – (New Construction)

 1) Energy Efficiency Standard.
 The project must have an overall energy efficiency rating equivalent to EPA’s Energy Star Home Program Version 2.5 level of efficiency.